bismex/Awesome-person-re-identification/README.md

 - Corrections to the statistical tables
 - Additions of a summary or performance

-**I will immediately reflect the matter if it should be corrected.
-I hope this github page helps many people with research purposes.**
-**Moreover, the latest papers are summarized in [my personal blog](https://bismex.github.io/).
-Unfortunately, they are written in Korean.**

 ***I am currently studying as a visiting researcher at Carnegie Mellon University.
 So please email me if you are interested in collaborative research among those interested in re-identification in Pittsburgh or another city in the United States.***

 ***My person re-identification paper accepted to CVPR2020!
 See you in Seattle!***